-During 2012, we raised gross proceeds of \$17.7 million from the sale of 5.3 million shares of common stock under the ATM Agreement.
-For a discussion of potential rescission rights related to our ATM sales, see "Notes to Condensed Consolidated Financial Statements-Note 8-Commitments and Contingencies" in Item 1 of Part I of this Quarterly Report.
+During 2012, we raised gross proceeds of \$10.7 million from the sale of 1.9 million shares of common stock under the ATM Agreement that may be subject to potential rescission rights.
+For a discussion of potential rescission rights related to our ATM sales, see "Notes to Condensed Consolidated Financial Statements-Note 9-Commitments and Contingencies" in Item 1 of Part I of this Quarterly Report.